javto/Tribler-streaming/README.md

 To build the Libtorrent libraries for Android, the Team first tested its func- tionality on Linux.
 It was easily compiled for Linux in which the Team ran a client test to see if a torrent file could be downloaded.
-Android however, has a different compiler, which comes with the Android NDK3 .
+Android however, has a different compiler, which comes with the Android NDK.
 To compile Libtorrent with this compiler was not without errors however.
 This was due to Libtorrent’s dependency on Boost.

 ### Boost

-This dependency meant that the Boost4 libraries had to be build for Android as well.
+This dependency meant that the Boost libraries had to be build for Android as well.
 Boost is a popular set of C++ libraries, which include functions such as image processing, regular expressions and multi-threading.
-In the end, a github repository5 was used which builds Boost for Android after calling a compile script, in which also the version of Boost can be specified.
+In the end, a github repository was used which builds Boost for Android after calling a compile script, in which also the version of Boost can be specified.

 ### RuTracker